 Local and federal government officials have promoted the Watchmen.
-Clad in a Watchmen T-shirt during a 2020 Facebook Live video shot outside of his former home in East Aurora, Erie County, Michael Caputo, then Trump's Dept. of Health and Human Services Assistant Secretary for Public Affairs, urged those "in Buffalo or anywhere in New York" to "look up the New York Watchmen."55 Like Howard, Caputo would later deny being a Watchmen member and any knowledge of the group's activities.
-56 Other officials openly embraced the group.
-After a 2020 confrontation in Buffalo between protesters seeking to end pandemic-related restrictions and demonstrators calling attention to COVID deaths, then Erie County Comptroller Stefan Mychailiw thanked the New York Watchmen and the Buffalo Police Department, saying he was "grateful for their protection."57 By thanking the police and the Watchmen, he implied that he needed protection from violent left-wing radicals.
+Clad in a Watchmen T-shirt during a 2020 Facebook Live video shot outside of his former home in East Aurora, Erie County, Michael Caputo, then Trump's Dept. of Health and Human Services Assistant Secretary for Public Affairs, urged those "in Buffalo or anywhere in New York" to "look up the New York Watchmen."55 Like Howard, Caputo would later deny being a Watchmen member and any knowledge of the group's activities.56 Other officials openly embraced the group.
+After a 2020 confrontation in Buffalo between protesters seeking to end pandemic-related restrictions and demonstrators calling attention to Covid deaths, then Erie County Comptroller Stefan Mychajliw thanked the New York Watchmen and the Buffalo Police Department, saying he was "grateful for their protection."57 By thanking the police and the Watchmen, he implied that he needed protection from violent left-wing radicals.
 His comments also established a link in the minds of county residents between the police and the Watchmen-one that does not officially exist.

 Through such endorsements, officials like Caputo and Mychajliw give far-right groups like the Watchmen the stamp of professionalism they crave and enable them to project authority they don't officially have and share in the glory and prestige commonly attributed to law enforcement.
-This type of support from public officials helps to legitimize far-right groups, insulate them from consequences, and intimidate their opponents.58 ty Program, the government's response to known connections between law enforcement officers and far-right groups has been "strikingly insufficient," and few officers have been held to account.59
+This type of support from public officials helps to legitimize far-right groups, insulate them from consequences, and intimidate their opponents.58 report by a fellow at the Brennan Center for Justice's Liberty and National Security Program, the government's response to known connections between law enforcement officers and far-right groups has been "strikingly insufficient," and few officers have been held to account.59